makmour/WasteBinTracker/replit.md

 ## Overview

 This is a mobile-first web application designed for municipal waste supervisors and field workers in Glyfada Municipality to collect and export data about street waste bin locations.
-The application allows users to log waste bins with GPS coordinates, photos, and other details while supporting offline functionality.
+The application allows users to log waste bins with GPS coordinates and other details while supporting offline functionality.
+Designed as an MVP for Glyfada with plans to expand to all Greek municipalities.

 ## User Preferences